 DEADLINE TO APPLY: July 31, 2020 or until filled | CONTACT: email@example.com

-This project is supported by the Ministry of Advanced Education, Skills and Training (AEST) and led by BCcampus and an advisory group of students, staff, and faculty from B.C. post-secondary institutions (PSIs).
-BCcampus provides evidence-based, collaboratively designed and developed, openly licensed learning resources for B.C.
-PSIs and sector partners.
+This project is supported by the Ministry of Advanced Education, Skills and Training (AEST), and led by BCcampus and an advisory group of students, staff, and faculty from B.C. post-secondary institutions (PSIs).
+BCcampus provides evidence-based, collaboratively designed and developed, openly licensed learning resources for B.C. post-secondary institutions (PSIs) and sector partners.

 This project supports AEST’s work with sector partners on several mental health and wellness initiatives as part of a government-wide approach to improve mental health and substance use services for British Columbians.

-To better understand the mental health and wellness challenges of students at B.C.
-PSIs, refer to the Mental Health Project – Full Report, which includes user stories that illustrate some of these challenges.
+To better understand the challenges of staff and faculty who support students with mental health and wellness concerns, refer to the Mental Health Project – Full Report, which includes user stories that illustrate some of these challenges.

 The purpose of phase one is to expand on an environmental scan to identify, evaluate, and make recommendations about existing resources in the post-secondary and community contexts as well as to identify gaps and provide recommendations for the development of new resources.